Ocean Network Express: History

 ONE was founded in 2016 as a joint venture between Nippon Yusen Kaisha (NYK), Mitsui O.S.K.
 Lines (MOL), and K Line.
 The company was formed as part of a larger process of consolidation that was occurring in the container shipping industry at that time, affected by poor profits and surplus capacity.
 It merged the container shipping divisions of the three companies, forming the sixth-largest container shipping company in the world at that time.
 NYK controls a 38% stake of the joint venture, while MOL and K Line own 31% each.

-After starting corporate and sales activities in October 2017, the company began trading in April 2018, with headquarters in Japan, business operation headquarters in Singapore and regional headquarters in United Kingdom, United States, Hong Kong, and Brazil, and local offices in 90 countries.
+After starting corporate and sales activities in October 2017, the company began trading in April 2018, with representative headquarters in Japan, business operation headquarters in Singapore and regional headquarters in United Kingdom, United States, Hong Kong, and Brazil, and local offices in 90 countries.

 On 2 April 2018, ONE Minato (ordered by K Line, and originally named Minato Bridge) was launched from Imabari Shipbuilding as trial.
 The vessel has a capacity of 14,000 TEU, and has been re-painted in magenta.

 On 15 May 2018, the first magenta painted vessel was delivered and added into the fleet.
 ONE Commitment (formerly known as MOL Commitment, built in 2013), started her maiden voyage at Singapore and reached Yantian International Container Terminals in China.
 Sailing under Japanese flag, the vessel operates on THE Alliance PN2 service calling Japan, China, US and Canada with a total capacity of 8,560 TEU.

 On 12 June 2018, the newly built ONE Stork was delivered and launched from Hiroshima, Kure Shipyard in Japan.
 This vessel was originally intended as NYK Stork, as part of the 8 Bird-class container ship sister ships, ordered and owned by Nippon Yusen Kaisha, and chartered to ONE.
 The ship has a capacity of 14,000 TEUs and is magenta painted.
 The first deployment was instructed towards North America East Coast, after calling several loading ports in China, Hong Kong and Singapore.